-Forest Reserve (Figure 1) and is proposed to be part of the state Natural Area Reserve System.
-Native, high-elevation forest occurs in the PMA, but habitat-altering invasive plant species are present over significant areas, and prior to fence construction feral pigs were a significant problem and remain a threat (Figure 2; Tetra Tech 2016).
+The PMA and adjacent 'Ewa Forest Reserve is primarily DLNR-owned forested habitat extending through mid-elevation habitat to the leeward summit of the central Ko'olau Mountains2.
+The PMA is located above Wahiawa in the 'Ewa Forest Reserve (Figure 1) and is proposed to be part of the state Natural Area Reserve System.
+Native, mid-elevation (490 - 730 meters above sea level) forest occurs in the PMA, but habitat-altering invasive plant species are present over significant areas, and prior to fence construction feral pigs were a significant problem and remain a threat (Figure 2; Tetra Tech 2016).
 Pigs alter habitat, spread invasive species, and continue to degrade forest in unfenced portions of the 'Ewa Forest Reserve.
-Ungulate proof fence has been installed on two parcels, one 654 acres and the other 653 acres.
+Ungulate proof fencing has been installed on two parcels, one 654 acres and the other 653 acres.
 DLNR is responsible for long-term management of the area and relies heavily on KMWP to support management of the area.

-The 'Ewa Forest Reserve provides habitat for the Hawaiian hoary bat and use of the area and the vicinity has been documented (Tetra Tech 2016, Starcevich et al. 2020).
+The 'Ewa Forest Reserve provides habitat for the Hawaiian hoary bat and use of the area and the vicinity has been documented (Tetra Tech 2016, Davidson 2020, Thompson and Starcevich 2022).
 The protected PMA includes key Ko'olau Mountains watersheds and key native forest habitat that affords native plants and animals opportunities for protection through active management.